 Director, Area Health Education Center at Mason, NursingMs.
 Karen Brown is the Director for the Northern Virginia Area Health Education Center (AHEC) at George Mason.
 She has over a decade experience in community and public health, working for regional teen tobacco prevention programs in eastern North Carolina, in addition to her years as a program coordinator and director with Texas AHEC.

-Traditional BSN Program Coordinator
+Accelerated BSN Program Coordinator

 Population Health Center, Clinical Social Worker, NursingSharolyn Dugger joined the GMU Social Work faculty in 2015 as the Field Education Director.
 She received her MSW from the University of Kansas and practiced community social work for 13 years.
-She served in the non profit sector of children and families, child welfare and developmental disabilities.
-She was the Associate Director of Field Education for the University of Kansas prior to joining George Mason University.

 Director of Clinical Operations NursingDr.
 Kenneth Frese is Director of Clinical Operations in the School of Nursing.
 Frese’s research and quality improvement interests are in patient safety, expanding healthcare access, new nurse preparedness and professional identity.
 Before coming to Mason, Frese was a clinical nurse for 31 years, spanning roles from Practical Nurse to Clinical Nurse Specialist.
 His experience includes 27 years with Inova primarily in Critical Care, and he has led and collaborated on multiple successful facility and system-wide QI projects.